pprometey/che-dev-blog/che-dev-blog/dev/security/PERM & Casbin - A Flexible Approach to Authorization in Cloud-Based Web Services and Applications.md

 ## Fundamentals of Authorization

-At its core, any authorization process—no matter how complex—can be broken down into three fundamental components:
+At its core, any authorization process-no matter how complex-can be broken down into three fundamental components:

 - **Subject** – The entity requesting access.
 This could be a user, service, or group of users.
 - **Object** – The resource the subject is trying to access.